 We found that not going overboard with after-school activities and sticking to an early bedtime helped somewhat.
 But mainly we just rode it out!

 We hate to say it but there’s a 99% chance that you will receive a letter home at some point about these critters and your child may even get them – ours did!
 It’s the four letter word that strikes fear into even the most seasoned of school mums but it’s par for the course unfortunately!
+And rest assured – everyone’s dealt with it and there’s no judging so don’t worry too much.
+The teachers are also really used to it so definitely make sure you mention it if you find your child has a case.
 You can read more about our first time dealing with it here!

 There’s likely to be a kindy kid already reading novels and another with handwriting like your grandmother’s.
 Don’t stress about it – give your kid time to find their groove as they all progress at a different pace and are ‘better’ at certain things than others.
 It is what it is.
 There are some seriously bright kids out there and there are some seriously coached kids out there too.
 Run your own race and try as hard as you can to focus on your own child’s development.
 The majority of teachers are brilliant and skilfully work with all levels and children.
 But if you have a legitimate concern about your child, definitely speak with your child’s teacher.